mavn2/Horiseon/README.md

 ## Credits

-Thanks to everyone associated with the UW Fullstack Development Bootcamp, too many to list.
+Thanks to everyone associated with the UW Full Stack Development Bootcamp, too many people to list here.
+Really, thank you, it's been great so far.
 Thanks to the excellent CSS/HTML guides at W3 Schools.

 ## License